zlavogb/miao-qian-wang-wei-yang-replication-project/codecheck/codecheck.md

 ### Q3.
 Are used pieces of software and data properly CITED and with suitable LICENSES?

+Yes, the authors provide a LICENSE file describing the use terms of the software and data included in the repository.
+They also clearly describe all software versions and dependencies, and reference the original paper and source of the code and data used.

 ### Q4.
 Are open formats (text-based) included?

+Yes, the entire analysis is performed using open-source file formats, including the analysis in R and the data files stored as CSVs.

 ### Q5.
 Is data and software FAIR?